Computer Repairs Mascot

 Mascot Historical Note:

-Mascot is located 7 kilometres south of the Sydney central business district; it is the administrative centre for the local government area of the City of Botany Bay.
+Mascot is located 7 kilometres south of the Sydney central business district; it is the administrative centre for the local government area of Bayside Council.
 Mascot contains Sydney Airport and sits on the North West side of Botany Bay